 This time last week we were packing our overnight bags to take advantage of a Mallorca residents’ deal on offer this month from Castell Son Claret – the country house hotel that opened in the spring of last year, with the marketing strapline ‘The Luxury of Silence’.

-There are two restaurants – Zaranda (one Michelin star) and Olivera.
+The hotel has two restaurants – Zaranda (which went from one star to two Michelin stars for 2016 and 2017) and Olivera.
 Both are overseen by award-winning chef Fernando Pérez Arellano, whose Zaranda restaurant was originally in Madrid, before he (and his entire team) moved to Mallorca (initially to the Hilton, and in 2013 here).

 I’ve been eating out a lot since Christmas and didn’t think I could manage one of Zaranda’s tasting menus, so we decided to try Olivera.
 I told myself I’d have just two courses.
 I don’t think I was listening . . .